skycoin/skyflash/README.md

 ./skyflash-cli -a Skybian-0.1.0.img
 ```

-This will generate 8 images, one for the manager and 7 nodes.
+This will generate 8 images, one for the manager and 7 minions.
 Network configuration is the skyminers default:

 * Network: 192.168.0.0/24
 * Netmask: 255.255.255.0 (aka: /24)
 * Gateway: 192.168.0.1
 * DNS servers: 1.0.0.1, 1.1.1.1
 * Manager IP: 192.168.0.2
-* Node IPs: 192.168.0.[3-9] (7 nodes)
+* Minions IPs: 192.168.0.[3-9] (7 minions)

 If you need a different setup just check the `skyflash-cli -h` to know more, for example for a manager and 22 nodes with this details: